Lexus UX: UX 200

 The UX 200 is powered by a 2.0 L M20A-FKS I4 petrol engine mated with a Direct Shift continuously variable transmission/CVT and front-wheel drive only configuration.

-UX 250h/260h
+UX 250h/260h/300h

-The UX 250h (sold in China as the UX 260h) is powered by a 2.0 L M20A-FXS I4 petrol hybrid engine mated with an eCVT.
+The UX 250h (sold in China as the UX 260h, and in the United States and Australia as the UX 300h) is powered by a 2.0 L M20A-FXS I4 petrol hybrid engine mated with an eCVT.
 It is available in both front-wheel drive or E-Four all-wheel drive system.
 The hybrid system uses a 1.4 kWh nickel-metal hydride battery.

 UX 300e

 In 2019, at the Guangzhou International Automobile Exhibition, Lexus unveiled the UX 300e, their first battery electric vehicle.
 The UX 300e is a battery electric variant of the UX, which has a claimed electric range of 400 km on the NEDC test cycle or 299 km on the WLTP test cycle.
 It uses a 54.3 kWh lithium ion battery.